 We travel as a team to competitions.
-Regional competitions are three days long.
-We typically arrive Wednesday afternoon so we can load-in and set up our pit (a $10' \times 10'$ booth where we fine-tune our robot between events.)
-Thursday is a practice day in which the team will practice driving the robot and make any necessary improvements or last minute adjustments.
-All day Friday and half of
+Official competitions are typically two days long.
+We generally arrive the afternoon before the event so we can load-in and set up our pit (a 10' x 10' booth where we fine-tune our robot between events.)
+The first half of day one is a practice time in which the team will practice driving the robot and make any necessary improvements or last-minute adjustments.
+The second half of day one and the first half of day two are qualification matches, which determine team rankings.
+After qualification matches, the top teams select other teams to be on their alliances for the elimination matches which take place in the second half of day two.
+Awards are given out following the elimination matches.